Log in

 A drawing and a photograph of Eurasian Watermilfoil, EWM, milfoil.

 Milfoil was introduced into Lake St. Catherine in the early 1970s, and it quickly spread around the lake.
 With milfoil increasingly becoming an issue, in 1979, the LSCA purchased a mechanical harvesting machine (many lake old-timers will remember “Hungry Harvey”).
 However, after many years of using multiple mechanical harvesting machines, it was determined that the harvesters were not providing milfoil control, and they were actually contributing to its spread around the lake.
-Mechanical harvesting creates milfoil plant fragmentation, and these floaters flow to other areas, sink to the bottom, and can create new plants.
-Also, when mechanically harvesting areas containing native plants and milfoil, the milfoil will regrow more quickly, and it will outcompete the native plants to create a monoculture in that area.
+Mechanical harvesting creates milfoil plant fragmentation, and these floaters move to other areas, sink to the bottom, and can create new plants.
+Also, when mechanically harvesting areas containing native plants and milfoil, the milfoil will regrow more quickly, and it will outcompete the native plants to create a milfoil monoculture in that area.

 Eurasian Watermilfoil fragment showing roots